 A trail camera is a small, motion-activated photo and video camera mounted on a tree or other object.
 That takes pictures and videos when an animal approaches its sensors.
 With new technological advances making trail cameras better and more affordable.

 People are becoming increasingly interested in them.
 It is possible to use them to monitor farms and land, to ensure the safety of your home, or simply to check out the wildlife in your local area.
-In this guide, we have listed the 8 best trail cameras for the money.
+In this guide, we have listed the 8 best budget trail cameras between $50-$100.

 When shopping for a trail camera, there are a number of factors to consider, including the camera’s construction, resolution, speed, and connectivity capabilities.